 The UK housing market has a systemic supply shortage due to the complexity of planning and growth in demand due to demographic changes and inward migration.
 To keep up with demand, at least 300,000 homes need building every year.
-Only 104,000 homes were built in 2020 nationwide.
 In London the target is between 55,000 homes and the reality is less than 30,000.